Histology independent therapies (HITs)

 • Take notes during your appointments so you can read them later.

 • Record the conversation so you can listen to it later.
-You should always ask for permission to record a conversation first.
+You should always ask for permission before recording a conversation.

-• Ask your healthcare team for a copy of any letters that have the details of your discussions.
+• Ask your healthcare team for a copy of any letters that have the details of your conversations.

 • Ask someone to come with you to your hospital appointments, such as a family member or friend.
 They can support you by making notes or asking questions.